Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Quantum feedback

-we can see that the partial trace over registers $A$ and $V$ of states (\ref{init}) through (\ref{threed}) is always $\left\vert \psi\right\rangle _{B}$.
-The second condition is applicable also to the case that the problem setting is a structured bit-string.
-It relies on the fact that, given the problem setting, any partial measurement of the content of register $B$ corresponds to the subset of $\sigma_{B}$ on which it projects $\left\vert \psi\right\rangle _{B}$.
+We can also see that, given the problem setting -- ie the bit string $\mathbf{b}$\ -- any partial measurement of the content of register $B$\ is in bijective correspondence with the subset of $\sigma_{B}$ on which it projects $\sigma_{B}$ (see the above exemplification).
+Thus, summarizing: